jrg94/CSE5544/assignment02/README.md

 From this graph, listeners should be able to grasp the emotional aspects of music which are derived from loudness, tempo, and harmony.

+At first glance, the music flowgram above appears to do exactly what the researchers intended.
+Without really knowing what the graph shows technically, we can see a bit of storytelling or trends in the graph.
+In this particular example, we can see the growth and decay of various portions of the song which likely imitate the ebb and flow of musical storytelling.

+Upon further investigation though, we'll discovere that volume is mapped to the y-axis while onset density--which is related to tempo--is mapped to the graph color (red) and auditory roughness is mapped to the background color (blue).

 ## The Ineffective Visualization

 As for the ineffective visualization, I didn't have to look far: